5hwb/Old-Hangul-Input-Method/README.md

 ### Hangul jamo hierarchy

 This is a diagram of all the Old Hangul characters that can be typed using the Old Hangul Input Method.
-Currently, only those in the 'Hangul Jamo' Unicode block are supported.

 ![Hangul jamo hierarchy diagram](HangulJamoHierarchyDiagram.png)

 ### Finite state machine

 This diagram shows all the internal states and transitions of the Old Hangul Input Method.

+## TODOs

+* Update the jamo hierarchy diagram

 ![OldHangulIME_FSM](OldHangulIME_FSM.png)